trixi-framework/paper-2021-juliacon/README.md

 We present Trixi.jl, a Julia library for adaptive high-order numerical simulations of hyperbolic partial differential equations (PDEs).
-Utilizing Julia's strengths, Trixi.jl is extendable, easy to use, and fast.
+Utilizing Julia's strengths, Trixi.jl is extensible, easy to use, and fast.
 We describe the main design choices that enable these features and compare Trixi.jl with an established open source Fortran code for hyperbolic PDEs using the same numerical methods.
 We conclude with an assessment of Julia for simulation-focused scientific